-Halfway through his first year in graduate school for physical therapy, Dan Foley was itching to take a break from his DPT program and focus on community service.
+Halfway through his first year in graduate school for physical therapy, Dan Foley was itching to take a break from his Doctor of Physical Therapy (DPT) program and focus on community service.
 This desire led him to intern at a non-profit hospital in Manhattan.
 On his way to work one day, he saw someone wearing a red City Year jacket.
 Intrigued by the uniform, Dan researched the organization and found that its commitment to social justice truly resonated with him.
 Having been the beneficiary of incredible mentors throughout his life, City Year offered him the opportunity to be that person for someone else.

 In 2008, Dan joined City Year New York alongside his twin brother.
 As a first year AmeriCorps member, he enjoyed the opportunity to think critically about issues his students were facing and create lesson plans for them.
 Dan says his first year with City Year brought out the best of his creativity and collaboration.
 He met community leaders and learned from them while being a community servant.
 And most importantly, his work was both fun and meaningful.
 Midway through his first year with City Year, Dan decided to apply for a second year rather than return to graduate school.